agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 ### Can I be in another corporation and have my alt in Agony?

 Agony is a corporation of mains, not alts.
-When you join Agony it's you that joins Agony, not your character.
+When you join Agony it’s you that joins Agony, not your character.

 We prefer that new Agony members bring their alts into Agony, an NPC corporation, or keep them in an alt corporation.